forsbergapp/app_portfolio/README.md

 # App portfolio

-	A platform to build your app portfolio in any language and regional settings.
+	An app portfolio created as a reference platform and implemented with support of any language and regional settings.
-	With most necessary technology configured to get started and with less third party libraries and module dependencies for performance and better maintainability with code you have control over.
+	Implemented with most necessary technology configured with less third party libraries and module dependencies for performance and better maintainability and with less obscure code.

-	Microservice architecture using circuitbreaker and message queue.
-	Services included are batch, geolocation, mail and worldcities.
+	All apps use pure Javascript (ES6+), Typescript, Vue, React, HTML and CSS without any build steps All apps use Vue SFC pattern and realtime switchable framework between Vue, React and Javascipt.
+	All apps use common user access and any user data is saved in each app for the user.

+	Server renders basic app HTML using parameters.
+	Server uses secure REST API with authentication middleware that authenticates claims in access or id tokens and also authenticates request access to resources on user and app level.
+	Databases use common ANSI SQL with minium differences for all databases, Databases use centralized and conslidated common SQL parameter syntax and consolidated data validation in Javascript for all databases.

+	Implemented with many examples of implementation patterns
+		- microservice architecture
+		- circuitbreaker
+		- message queue
+		- factory
+		- race condition
+		- file transaction management
+		- frontend for backend (FFB)
+		- backend for frontend (BFF)
+		- entity/resource datamodel using hybrid JSON storage concept with flexible and minimal data model design
+		- role based and secure app server functions (simplified version of Function as a Service and serverless functions model)
+		- ISO20022
+		- CD/CI
+		- batch cron pattern

 	Continuous deployment implemented using batch server with scheduled git pull requests and automatic restart of Node.js using pm2 managed processes.
 	Runs in Node.js using Express framework.

-	Apps are component structured and server-side rendered with database data popluation.
-	Secure REST API with authentication middleware, common ANSI SQL with minium differences for all databases, centralized common SQL parameter syntax and consolidated data validation in Javascript for all databases.
-	Apps are written using pure CSS, HTML and Javascript and ES6+ Javascript using AJAX method and JSON, ECMAScript modules only in both client and server.
-	Apps third party modules included are Easy QRCode, Fontawesome icons, Leaflet map, sunposition calculations and regional functions.

 	Oracle SQL Developer Data model designed data model.
 	Databases supported are MariaDB, MySQL, Oracle, PostgreSQL and SQLite.
-	Centralized data model error handling of database errors, constraints errors and application errors and showed in users language.
+	Centralized data model error handling of database errors, constraints errors and application errors showed in users language.

 	A global support implemented in client with ALL Unicode characters supported by Noto Sans font included different arabic scripts and different font heights (Nastaliq).